witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 > As Solidity does not support `float` types, all prices are provided as `int256` values, with a fixed number of decimals digits.
 For instance, if the BTC/USD price is $41,847.762289, the `WitnetPriceRouter` contract will give `41847762289` for this currency pair, as identified below.

+You may also retrieve the Price Feed contract actually serving a given currency pair, if any.
+While the Witnet Foundation will make its best to keep updated all committed currency pairs in a timely manner, you can always use the Price Feed contract to trigger a new price update at any time, if willing to pay the required gas for that.

 ## Currency pairs

 This table contains the currency pairs that are updated by the Witnet Foundation on a regular basis: